Assault Defense Lawyer in Dayton, OH

 Defense From Moermond & Mulligan, LLC

-If you have questions about challenging assault charges, we are here to give you the answers you need to move forward with your case.
-We will work relentlessly toward securing a favorable outcome, such as a dismissal or a reduction of charges.
+If you have questions about challenging assault charges, we are here.
+Our firm can give you the answers you need to move forward with your case.
+Our criminal defense attorneys in Dayton will work relentlessly toward securing a favorable outcome, such as a dismissal or a reduction of charges.
 Let us put our more than 50 years of combined experience to work for you.
+Moermond & Mulligan, LLC offers a free consultation to discuss your case without any obligation, ensuring you receive supportive guidance during this stressful time.

-Please give our Dayton assault lawyers a call at (513) 421-9790 if you need help with the assault charges you face.
+Please give our Dayton assault lawyers a call at (937) 228-9790 if you need help with the assault charges you face.
+We can help you get the justice you deserve.